 Dr Gene Sherman AM (PhD, University of Sydney, 1981) is Chairman and Executive Director of Sherman Contemporary Art Foundation, a philanthropic organisation dedicated to the public exhibition of significant contemporary art from Australia, the Asia-Pacific region and the Middle East.
 From 1986–2007 she was Director and Proprietor of Sherman Galleries, organising up to 22 exhibitions annually with a focus on artists from Australia and the Asia-Pacific.
-She is currently Adjunct Professor, College of Fine Arts (COFA), Deputy Chair of the National Portrait Gallery Board and a member of the Advisory Board of Art & Australia magazine.
-Former Board appointments include the Bundanon Trust (1995–2002), the Powerhouse Museum (1994–2001) and Deputy Chair of the Power Institute Council at The University of Sydney (1996–2006); ARTAND Australia (formerly Art & Australia) Editorial Advisory Board (2003–2015); and Deputy Chair, National Portrait Gallery Board (2008–2015).
-She is Co- Chair of the Tate Asia-Pacific Acquisitions Committee and the International Association of Art Critics and works as an Asialink Asia Literacy Ambassador, a role that involves inspiring young people to become Asia literate and thus expand their career and life opportunities.
+She is Adjunct Professor, UNSW Art & Design (formerly the College of Fine Arts), and a board member of The Australian Institute of Art History (2013) and Sydney Contemporary (2014).
+Dr Sherman’s former appointments include: Powerhouse Museum Board (1994–2001); Bundanon Trust Board (1995–2002); Deputy Chair, Power Institute Council at the University of Sydney (1996–2006); ARTAND Australia (formerly Art & Australia) Editorial Advisory Board (2003–2015); and Deputy Chair, National Portrait Gallery Board (2008–2015).
+She is Co- Chair of the Tate Asia-Pacific Acquisitions Committee, a member of the International Association of Art Critics and works as an Asialink Asia Literacy Ambassador, a role that involves inspiring young people to become Asia literate and thus expand their career and life opportunities.
 The Foundation is a member of CIMAM, the International Committee of ICOM for Museums and Collections of Modern Art.
-In 2012, it supported Dinh Q. Lê’s project, Sketches of Life from the War Zone, 2011–12, produced for dOCUMENTA (13).
+In 2012, the Foundation supported Dinh Q. Lê’s project, Sketches of Life from the War Zone, 2011–12, produced for dOCUMENTA (13).
 Dr Sherman is the inaugural patron of the Designers Circle for the MAAS Centre for Fashion.

 Dr Sherman regularly lectures to a wide range of institutions on topics such as gallery management, the art of collecting, philanthropy, private foundations, Australian and Asian contemporary artists, and contemporary Japanese fashion.
 Dr Sherman’s awards include the B’nai B’rith award (2014), Member of the Order of Australia in 2010 for her cultural philanthropy and her support of emerging and established artists, and a Doctorate of Letters honoris causa by the University of Sydney (2008).
 The French Government has acknowledged Dr Sherman with two awards: the Officier de l’Ordre des Arts et des Lettres (2016), and the Chevalier de l’Ordre des Arts et des Lettres (2003).

 Aaron de Souza

-Andrew Cameron, Doug Hall AM, John Kaldor AM,
+Andrew Cameron AM, John Kaldor AO, Sam Meers,

 Akira Nakayama, Tomoko Nakayama, Dr Claire Roberts,